ashutoshmjain/gita/src/mathuraChap09.md

 Ya, I am with you! - it was time for the Fairy to reflect - conscious perception is in the separation.
 A magnet personifies this idea - we can see the separation of dipoles on a magnet -  though the tenet is applicable to everything we observe or even feel.
 Even abstract things like great riches have their inverse in extreme poverty.
 Love - hate, care - indifference,  and respect - impudence.
 Everything manifests in the separation.
 Everything is a knot - an inseparable pair.

 Exactly! - said the Angel - Now here is what they didn't teach in the classrooms - kinda secret that is still kept in the wraps.
 His voice lowered as if he was sharing a deep insight - In this separation, something potent gets locked in.
-We can't perceive this "locked-in" knowledge except that it appears Yellow, or Red or Green as the case may be.
-This locking in of something potent in a knot is root birth - manifestation as we call it.
+We can't perceive this "locked-in knowledge".
+To our sensory eyes, that see only one side of the story, it appears assimilated in what we are seeing.
+This locking in - of something potent -  in a knot is root birth - manifestation as we call it.

 ---